 Avoid questions about credit scores, bankruptcy, and other personal finances.

 You can require credit checks as part of an application process, but this is generally a one-time event that takes place after the interview.
-The employee must give consent.
+Also, the employee must give consent.

 10) Have you ever been arrested?

-You can ask if someone has been convicted, but you have to be specific about what they were convicted of (fraud, theft, etc.).
+You can ask if someone has been convicted, but you have to be specific about the conviction (fraud, theft, etc.).

 11) Do you live with your spouse?

 Questions about an employee’s living situation are prohibited.
 Since each person’s personal living situation is different, use general terms and don’t make assumptions about someone’s family life.

 Also, you are not allowed to put “closest relative to contact in case of emergency” on emergency contact forms.
 You must avoid using the word “relative” as it assumes that someone has close family members.

 12) What are you going to the doctor for?